Food-Ninja/WebKat-MealRobot/docs/Knowledge.md

 - 18 fruits & 1 vegetable
 - 4 anatomical parts (core, peel, stem, shell)
 - 3 edibility classes (edible, should be avoided, must be avoided)
-- 5 tools (nutcracker, knife, spoon, peeler, hand)
+- 5 tools (nutcracker, knife, spoon, peeler, hand)</font>

 ## Knowledge Linking

-After collecting the aforementioned action and object knowledge, this knowledge needs to be linked in our knowledge graph, so that a robot can infer the correct tool to use for a given task or the correct object to cut.
+<font size=3>After collecting the aforementioned action and object knowledge, this knowledge needs to be linked in our knowledge graph, so that a robot can infer the correct tool to use for a given task or the correct object to cut.
-We set both kinds of knowledge in relation through *dispositions* and *affordances*, as visualised below for an apple:
+We set both kinds of knowledge in relation through *dispositions* and *affordances*, as visualised below for an apple:</font>

 <p align="center">
   <img src="img/Apple Example Affordances.png" width="800" alt="Connecting affordances and dispositions for an apple"/><br>
 </p>

-In general, a disposition describes the property of an object, thereby enabling an agent to perform a certain task[^9] as in a knife can be used for cutting, whereas an affordance describes what an object or the environment offers an agent[^10] as in an apple affords to be cut.
+<font size=3>In general, a disposition describes the property of an object, thereby enabling an agent to perform a certain task[^9] as in a knife can be used for cutting, whereas an affordance describes what an object or the environment offers an agent[^10] as in an apple affords to be cut.
 Both concepts are set in relation by stating that dispositions allow objects to participate in events, realising affordances that are more abstract descriptions of dispositions[^1].
-In our concrete knowledge graph, this is done by using the *affordsTask, affordsTrigger* and *hasDisposition* relations introduced in the SOMA ontology[^1].
+In our concrete knowledge graph, this is done by using the *affordsTask, affordsTrigger* and *hasDisposition* relations introduced in the SOMA ontology[^1].</font>

 [Back](./index.html)